 The Next 500 Appeal

 Funding from the Direct Grant Scheme and Assisted Places Scheme has helped MGS to be accessible for poorer families at different times in our history.
 Our objective in embarking upon the Bursary Appeal in 1998, in the context of the withdrawal of the Assisted Places Scheme, was to establish a protected capital fund that would produce income in perpetuity.
 Your gifts help to directly subsidise the fees of suitably able boys from families of modest means.
 Please make a regular donation to MGS today.

-The Next 500 Bursary Appeal reached its £10m target in July 2016, and in January 2017 the MGS Trust set up a dedicated Bursary Endowment Fund with £5m of the existing assets transferred and ring-fenced.
-The transition to full endowment will be managed prudently over the coming years.
-For more information about the Bursary Endowment Fund, please contact the Development Office at the School.
+The Next 500 Bursary Appeal reached its £10m target in July 2016, and in January 2017 the MGS Trust set up a dedicated Bursary Endowment Fund to accommodate gifts from donors who prefer to support the School in this way.
+For more information about the General Bursary Fund and Bursary Endowment Fund, please contact the Development Office at the School.

-We are enormously grateful to all Old Mancunians and supporters of the School who contributed to this success.
-However, the bursary fundraising will continue for years to come until the MGS Trust has sufficient resources to operate as a true endowment fund to provide investment income each year to support all deserving boys.
-We believe that we need to build a true endowment worth £100m to achieve our ultimate aim of having a needs-blind admissions where boys are admitted to the school based on their academic potential rather than their economic background.
+We are enormously grateful to all Old Mancunians and supporters of the School who have contributed to our fundraising success.
+However, the bursary fundraising will continue for years to come until the MGS Trust has sufficient resources to support all deserving boys.
+We believe that we need to build bursary funds worth over £100m to achieve our ultimate aim of having a needs-blind admissions where boys are admitted to the school based on their academic potential rather than their economic background.

 We hope that our supporters will include the MGS Trust amongst their chosen charities in the coming years and give according to their means.
 Read more about the MGS Trust here.

 To view a copy of our Annual Report, please click here.